Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 8. Why is iq lower in older age ? `482`
 9. What aspects of video games do you think would be most helpful in preventing cognitive declines in late adulthood?
-10. What other sorts of activities do you think would be helpful in averting such cognitive deterioration?
+10. What other sorts of activities do you think would be helpful in averting such cognitive deterioration?
 11. One of the characteristics most frequently attributed to late adulthood is forgetfulness.
 How accurate is this assumption?
 12. How does alzeimer's disease happen ?`484`
 13. What is Disengagement theory of aging ?
 14. What is activity theory of aging ?
 15. What stages do ppl go through when facing impending death ?`486`Kübler-Ross
-16. What is preparatory grief ?
+16. What is preparatory grief ?
 17.

 ---